lojak57/BaseForm/TENANT_SETUP.md

 # Tenant Setup Guide

-This guide provides step-by-step instructions for setting up new tenants/webshops in the multi-tenant VCSews platform.
+This guide provides step-by-step instructions for setting up new tenants/webshops in the multi-tenant White-Label-Webshop platform.

 ## Prerequisites